crux/enttec-dmx-usb-pro-tools/README.markdown

 The ENTTEC DMX USB PRO is a cost efficient device to control DMX from the convinience of your USB port.
 The __enttec-dmx-usb-pro-tools__ gem is a collection of tools to control the device from the command line.
-It also includes unix server script to hook up your dmx pro with a [GOM][1] (_not yet released_) server model.
+It also includes unix server script to hook up your dmx pro with a [GOM][1] server model.

 ## Install

-use the jewler tasks:

-    $ rake gemspec build install
+    $ rake build install

 ## Starting the GOM daemon